SLColonies/Public/_docs/stats.md

 The meter consists of a HUD and the meter which is worn on your avatar.
 The stats are split up into 7 different values which you need to keep high or low, depending on their effect.

-Some stats will start to effect other stats when they hit a critital limit, which will see your character limited in certain abilities.
+Some stats will start to effect other stats when they hit a critical limit, which will see your character limited in certain abilities.

 Most stats will regenerate or degenerate over time and require some input on your part to keep high or low.